nmsutton/MediaGallery/README.md

 `$ sudo chmod 777 <target_folder>`

+If the \<target_folder\> is outside of the webserver directory, a softlink should be made to it in the webserver directory.
+This site can then set $origdir = '\<target_folder\>' to access the external folders.

 # Password security
 On your local system rename dbaccess_example.php to dbaccess.php and enter your username and password for database access used to access the mediagallery database.
 Note: dbaccess.php is in the gitignore file to avoid password credentials being uploaded to the source control website.